Google’s Efforts to Combat Online Child Sexual Abuse Material FAQs

 What is a CyberTipline report and what type of information does it include?

 Once Google becomes aware of apparent CSAM, we make a report to NCMEC.
 These reports are commonly referred to as CyberTipLine reports, or CyberTips.
-In addition, we attempt to identify cases involving hands on abuse of a minor, production of CSAM, or child trafficking.
+In addition, we attempt to identify cases involving hands-on abuse of a minor, production of CSAM, or child trafficking.
 In those instances, we send a supplemental CyberTip report to NCMEC to help prioritize the matter.
-A report sent to NCMEC may include information identifying the user, the minor victim, and/or other helpful contextual facts.
+A report sent to NCMEC may include information identifying the user, the minor victim, and may include the violative content and/or other helpful contextual data.

 Below are some examples of the real world impact of CyberTip reports Google has submitted.
 They provide a glimpse at the wide range of reports we make, but they are not comprehensive.